BoevaLab/CanSig/docs/preprocessing.rst

 .. note:: For faster pre-processing plotting can be turned off by setting plot to False.

+   The preprocessing tutorial.

+The next plot is generated after inferring CNVs.
+It shows the chromosome heatmap separated into malignant and non-malignant and the malignant cells are further divided into reference and non-reference Cells.
+The non-malignant cells should not show CNVs.
+This plot is saved to chromosome_heatmap.png

+.. todo:: Add image of the chromosome heatmap showing separation of malignant and
+    non-malignant cells.

+.. todo:: umap for each score + umap for malignant/non-malignant cells in CNV space.

+.. note:: For faster pre-processing plotting can be turned off by setting plot to False.

-.. todo:: Are there other useful plots that we want to add here?
+.. todo:: Are there other useful plots that we want to add here???

 References
 ----------